Cars, supermarkets swamped as heavy rain slams Auckland

-Auckland and parts of Northland have been slammed with heavy rain and flooding as wild weather lashed the upper North Island on Monday.
+Auckland and parts of Northland were slammed with heavy rain and flooding as wild weather lashed the upper North Island on Monday morning.

+There were severe weather warnings for Kaipara, Rodney, Albany, Auckland City and Waitākere, but MetService has lifted thunderstorm warnings for Auckland.

+There are still, however, warnings in place for Waikato and the Coromandel Peninsula.

 NIWA climate station in Albany, Auckland recorded earlier this morning 76.8mm of rain in an hour between 8am to 9am Monday.